GeveoAu/blog/_posts/2018-05-30-What's-new-in-Angular-6.md

 Google released the initial version on October 20, 2010, and the latest stable version was released on last May 11, 2018.
 Angular 2.0 was a complete re-write of the initial AngularJs version 1.0 entirely based on components.
 Most importantly, this release makes Angular lighter, faster and easier.
 Moreover, it will make developers’ life easier on upcoming Angular versions.

-As you many know Angular 6 is already out there as a preview version, let’s find out the upcoming features and enhancements.
+As you may know Angular 6 is already out there as a preview version, let’s find out the upcoming features and enhancements.

 * Angular Material (elements)